summer school

 BANKING, FINANCE AND INSURANCE

 We start by providing a solid technical basis on statistical modeling by introducing the familiar framework of generalized linear models (GLMs), which is based on the exponential dispersion family (EDF) of distributions.
-This family contains the most important distributions for regression modelling in actuarial science, such as the Poisson model, the gamma model, and Tweedie's model.
+This family contains the most important distributions for regression modeling in actuarial science, such as the Poisson model, the gamma model, and Tweedie's model.

 Objectives